ABOUT THE HOUSE

 The Mary Todd Lincoln House, located on West Main Street in downtown Lexington, Kentucky was the family home of the future wife of the 16th President.
-In 1977, the girlhood home opened to the public and became the first house museum in America to honor a First Lady.
+In 1977, the girlhood home opened to the public and became the first house museum in the country to honor a First Lady.

-Originally built between 1803-1806 to serve as an inn, the property became the home of politician and businessman, Robert S. Todd in 1832.
-Daughter Mary Todd, born in December1818, resided here until she moved to Springfield, Illinois in 1839 to live with her elder sister.
-There she met and married Abraham Lincoln, whom she brought to visit this home in the fall of 1847.
+Originally built between 1803-1806 to serve as an inn, the property became the home of politician and businessman Robert S. Todd in 1832.
+Daughter Mary Todd, born in December 1818, lived here until she moved to Springfield, Illinois in 1839 to live with her older sister.
+There she met and married Abraham Lincoln, whom she brought to visit this home in November 1847.

 In the Todds' day, the property contained separate slave quarters, an outdoor kitchen, wash house, smoke house, and stables with a carriage house.
 Unfortunately, no evidence of the outbuildings remain.
 The Todds also enjoyed a large garden, now partially restored, offering a pleasant place for our visitors to enjoy.